 But as often happens when traveling, shit.

 The train from Delft to The Hague (which is the train that continues to Leiden) wasn’t running.
 (Construction, I think.)
-They had buses running the leg from Delft to The Hague, which I knew from the day before, when I took the bus to The Hague to go to the Mauritshuis.
+They had buses running the leg from Delft to The Hague.
+(I knew this from the day before, when I took the bus to The Hague to go to the Mauritshuis.)
 And the bus took about a half hour.
 So if I took the bus to The Hague, then the train to Leiden, then came back to Delft via train and bus to go to the concert, and then had to take the bus back to The Hague yet again to get to Amsterdam, I’d never make it in time.

-To make matters worse, I had to wait a half hour for the bus to come to pick up passengers at the Delft train station.
+To make matters worse, I had to wait a half hour for the bus at the Delft train station.
 (According to the guy working crowd control — literally — that was what it said on his uniform — they were having trouble getting drivers who knew the route.)
 So it was 11:00 before I got to The Hague, and then by the time I got a train and got to Leiden, it was 11:30.

 I bought a booklet from the tourist information office with a walking tour, and I followed that.
 Leiden is a very nice city.
 I think there were a lot of highlights.
 Enough that I ran out of time and didn’t get to the windmill before it closed at 16:30.
 It was a pretty windmill.
 This being Holland and all, there are a lot of windmills, so I might have a chance to visit another one, but still…